foonathan/compatibility/README.md

 As you probably noted, there are *many* features missing.
 I wrote this library in a few hours and concentrated on the most important features for me.
-If you want to extend it or improve a workaround, please don't hesitate to fork and PR (or just write an issue and let me take care of it, when I have time, if you are lazy).
+If you want to extend it or improve a workaround, please don't hesitate to fork and PR (or just write an issue and let me take care of it, when I have time, if you're lazy).

 To write a new feature check, just create a new file in the appropriate subdirectory.
 You only need to call two CMake macros I have defined: